sofipereyra/Become-A-Frontend-Developer/README.md

 #  About 👇

 - Hi!
 I'm Sofi.
 I'm doing research on how to become a Front End Developer.
-Here you have a summary with information about HTML, JavaScript and Git.
+Here you have a summary with information about HTML, CSS, JavaScript and Git.
 You'll find what it is, how does it work, common commands, proper syntax at my Handbook and links with more data.
 I hope you like it!
 - Project status: In progress...

 #  Bibliography 🧷